ZainRizvi/ZainRizvi.github.io/_posts/2018-11-10-Five-tactics-for-tackling-complex-problems.md

 ---
 layout: post
-title: "Five Tactics for Developers to Tackle Complex Problems at Work"
+title: Five Tactics for Tackling Complex Problems at Work
-excerpt: "Albert Einstein once said “The definition of genius is taking the complex and making it simple.”
+excerpt: Albert Einstein once said “The definition of genius is taking the complex and making it simple.”
 But how can someone actually do that?
-Below are some tactics I've used that can make a big difference."
+Below are some tactics I've used that can make a big difference.
-tags: [Salary Negotiation]
+tags:
+- Salary Negotiation

 ---
 > “The definition of genius is taking the complex and making it simple.” --Albert Einstein